dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 @command[gets podXXX::M:blob:Feature::FEATURE_KEY:SHOP_KEY_M]: 6779
 ```

-Having gained a quick view into what keys ere especially hot, we could direct
+Having gained a quick view into what keys were especially hot, we could
-our mitigation efforts towards investigating the code-paths that were
+direct our mitigation efforts towards investigating the code-paths that
-interacting with them.
+were interacting with them.

 ## Hot key mitigation

-Since these keys do not change very frequently, we decided to introduce an
+Since these keys do not change very frequently, we decided to introduce
-in-memory cache at the application layer inside of rails itself.
-With a TTL of
+an in-memory cache at the application layer inside of rails itself.
+With
-a full minute, it would hit memcached much less frequently.
+a TTL of a full minute, it would hit Memcached much less frequently.

-The change was simple, but results were remarkable.
-Without the in-memory cache
+The change was simple, but the results were remarkable.
+Without the
-we see large spikes on both memcached, and mcrouter (the proxy we use to access
+in-memory cache, large spikes on both Memcached, and the Mcrouter proxy:
-it):

 ## Performance Results

-During these hot-spotting events during real or simulated flash sales, we could
+During these hot-spotting events during real or simulated flash sales,
-see the application impact without the cache:
+the impact without the cache is easy to spot:

 ![](img/without-cache.png)